saikrishna321/VodQa_MobileAutomationWorkShop/README.md

  2. Set ANDROID_HOME and JAVA_HOME
     * Open Terminal and Navigate to Home Directory.
     * Execute command touch .bash_profile
-    * Execute command open -e .bash_profile and set the path a shown in image below( Change the
+    * Execute command open -e .bash_profile and set the path a shown in image below( Change the path to the android sdk downloaded)

 ![Android](http://i62.tinypic.com/20tgscj.png)
+    * Save the file and Execute "set" in your terminal and restart your terminal for the changes to reflect.
+    * Now type adb version